douglascarson/douglascarson.github.io/posts/public/terraform-study-notes.md

     * standard - includes state management and possibly locking
     * enhanced - includes remote operations on top of standard features
 * The enhanced backends are either terraform cloud or terraform enterprise
 * with remote backends the state data is never held on disk.
-It is loaded into memory and then flushed when no longer nedded
+It is loaded into memory and then flushed when no longer needed
 * remote backends allows for collaboration as multiple people can access the same state file
 * any outputs from a remote state file can be accessed using a data source of `terraform_remote_state `
 ## 7E Describe effect of terraform refresh on state